josephwright/josephwright.github.io/_posts/2018-12-06-bringing-xetex-into-line.md

 and checking the details of files: all stuff that is in `expl3` and will now work with XeTeX.

+I should add that although I did the grind of working out how to integrate the pdfTeX code into XeTeX, Akira Kakuto sorted out the areas that needed knowledge of C, in particular where XeTeX's Unicode internals don't match up with pdfTeX's 8-bit ones.

 ## One more thing

 As well as the above, I made one other minor adjustment to XeTeX: altering